univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

    https://ucs-sso-ng.{$domainname}/realms/ucs is unknown`

-By default the :program:`Keycloak` app creates a :term:`SAML SP` (client) for every UCS Portal server.
+By default the :program:`Keycloak` app creates a :term:`SAML SP` (client) for every Univention Portal server.
 You can see the list of existing :term:`SAML SP` clients with the following command:

 .. code-block:: console